-Thomas McManus Huskisson.
-NSW.
+Thomas McManus Huskisson, NSV.

-Thomas.
+Thomas,

-know of no specifically dealing with the cartridge port.
+We know of no book specifically dealing with the cartridge port.

 However, we are about to twist Geoff Fialas arm, the acknowledged expert in Australia on the inner workings of the CoCo's I/O port.
 We are looking for to a most informative article from Geoff.